haikusw/jaqalpaq/docs/index.rst

 API Reference
 -------------
-Jaqal-PUP currently consists of the :mod:`jaqalpup` Python package, and its nine subpackages.
+Jaqal-PUP currently consists of the :mod:`jaqalpup` Python package, and its subpackages:

 * The :mod:`jaqalpup.core` package implements an object representation of scheduled quantum circuits.
 It supports programmatically constructing and manipulating circuits.
 * The :mod:`jaqalpup.parser` package parses Jaqal source files into :mod:`jaqalpup.core` :class:`ScheduledCircuit` objects.
 * The :mod:`jaqalpup.generator` package generates Jaqal code that implements the quantum circuit described by a :class:`ScheduledCircuit` object.
 * The :mod:`jaqalpup.scheduler` package modifies circuits to execute more gates in parallel, without changing the function of the circuit or breaking the restrictions of the QSCOUT hardware.
-* The :mod:`jaqalpup.cirq`, :mod:`jaqalpup.projectq`, :mod:`jaqalpup.qiskit`, :mod:`jaqalpup.quil`, and :mod:`jaqalpup.tket` packages allow conversion between :mod:`jaqalpup.core` objects and their counterparts in other popular quantum software development frameworks.

 Additionally, the top-level :mod:`jaqalpup` package provides a few useful imports that don't fit within the scope of any of the above subpackages: the :exc:`jaqalpup.QSCOUTError` class and a collection of :data:`RESERVED_WORDS`.